Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 where $f_{\mathrm{major}} = 0.8$ by default.
 Only subhaloes whose bound masses in the previous output were above this threshold are considered central candidates.
 Thus, the choice is trivial if only minor accretions occur.

 If more than one subhalo satisfies the above mass threshold, the specific orbital kinetic energy of each candidate is computed in the centre of mass reference frame of the host FoF group.
-The subhalo candidate with the lowest value, and hence moving most like its host FoF group, is chosen as central.
+The subhalo candidate with the lowest value, and hence moving most like its host FoF group, is chosen as central\footnote{Note that if the subhalo chosen to be the central is not the most massive subhalo in the FoF group after unbinding (\S\ref{unbinding_step}), the most massive subhalo of the group is changed to be the central.
+However, diffuse mass accretion (\S\ref{diffuse_mass_accretion}) at that output will reflect the original central choice.}.
 Updating which subhaloes are assigned to be satellites also propagates to the hierarchy of structures that they brought with them, e.g. their satellites become satellites of satellites.

+We note that sensible values for $f_{\rm major}$ are of $\mathcal{O}(0.1)$.
+Values much lower than 0.1 make low mass subhaloes become candidate centrals.
+As they dominate in number over massive subhaloes, and the central is chosen out of the candidates based on their \textit{specific} orbital kinetic energy, it is very likely that a low-mass subhalo is incorrectly chosen as a central instead of a more suitable massive subhalo.
+Consequently, large mass fluctuations may occur, as a low-mass subhalo suddenly acquires most of the mass in the FoF group.
+On the other hand, using $f_{\rm major} = 1$ is too restrictive, as only the most massive subhalo in the previous output is a candidate central.
+Since mass is assigned in an exclusive manner, it then becomes a matter of which subhaloes have a more massive satellite population prior to being in the same FoF, even if they have similar spherical overdensity masses.